chrbala/single-schema/README.md

 * Actual docs
 * Metadata annotations (name, description, etc)
 * Arbitrary data path comparisons for validation
-* Build out in-memory database for graphql example
+  * key1 OR key2 must exist
+  * key1 AND key2 must exist
+  * key1 XOR key2 must exist
 * Build out relay example
+* Figure out if there is a good way to share input/output graphql schemas

 # Candidates for cross-flattener use
 * use validate to determine which reducer to pick with an OR operator